 Caution.
-The partnership also must separately state the amount of the gain rolled over on qualified stock under section 1045 on Form 1065, Schedule K, line 11, because each partner must determine if he or she qualifies for the rollover at the partner level.
+The partnership also must separately state the amount of the gain rolled over on qualified stock under section 1045 on Form 1065, Schedule K, line 11.
+Each partner must determine if he or she qualifies for the rollover at the partner level or if he or she wants to opt out of the 1045 election.
 Also, the partnership must separately state on that line (and not on Schedule D) any gain that would qualify for the section 1045 rollover at the partner level instead of the partnership level (because a partner was entitled to purchase replacement stock) and any gain on qualified stock that could qualify for the partial exclusion under section 1202.